The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 Light role forces are generally not going to have a preponderance of tracked vehicles and for this reason, tracked vehicles are discounted, either a tractor or self-propelled option.

-(Yes, I know the Royal Artillery use BV206 vehicles as a towing vehicle for Light Guns but these are the exception)
+(Yes, I know the Royal Artillery use BV206 vehicles as a towing vehicle for Light Guns, but these are the exceptions)

 Wheels become the obvious choice, either as a towing vehicle or if self-propelled.